TokyoQ/bankedits/README.md

 This little bot will watch Wikipedia for edits from an IP address from one of the world's largest banks and will [tweet](https://twitter.com/bankedits) when it notices one.

 You can find the list of banks under watch listed below.
-Raise an issue to request another one, or submit a pull request!

-Built on top of [anon](https://github.com/edsu/anon).
+Inspired and powered by [anon](https://github.com/edsu/anon).

 ## Pull Requests